Subscribe to stay on top of our latest content!

 What is a conversion rate in sales?

-Sales conversion rates are a metric that allows you to see the percentages of leads and enquiries that actually convert into sales or purchases.
-It’s an important figure as it shows how successful your business’ sales efforts are and whether there’s room for improvement.
-It allows you to see how the business is performing month on month, spot where there are dips in sales success and identify why this happened, and it can help you to prevent it from happening again in the future.
+Sales conversion rates are a metric that allow you to see the percentages of leads and enquiries that convert into sales or purchases.
+It’s an important figure as it shows how successful your sales efforts are and whether there’s room for improvement.
+Conversion rates also allow you to see how the business is performing month on month, spot where there are dips in sales success, identify why they happened, and prevent them from happening again in the future.

 When calculating sales conversion rates, you need to think about what it is that you’d like to track the conversion of.
 You may want to track actual sales from leads, or simply completed goals, such as filling out an online form, replying to an SMS text or clicking a certain button.
 You may want to split the conversion rate into conversions from certain channels, such as online vs. social media to compare the two and find the most successful channel.
 Having multiple conversion rates is always useful for this reason.